wodowiesel/PiFunk/README.md

 `sudo make` with pre-configured flags for compilation for all Pi's

-`sudo clean` for removing *.out files if necessary
+`sudo clean` for removing pifunk.out/pifunk.o files if necessary

 ___